The War for Men's Minds: Synopsis

-Despite President Franklin D. Roosevelt's passionate address in his 1941 State of the Union, articulating the Four Freedoms: Freedom of speech, Freedom of worship, Freedom from want and Freedom from fear, a homegrown German American Bund was formed, espousing Nazi values.
+Despite President Franklin D. Roosevelt's passionate address in his 1941 State of the Union speech, articulating the Four Freedoms (Freedom of speech, Freedom of worship, Freedom from want and Freedom from fear), a homegrown German American Bund was formed, espousing Nazi values.
 By the time they entered the global conflict, Americans rejected the politics of fear and hate.

-Through the efforts of information bureaus and traditional media sources such as newspapers, radio and newsreel films, the Allies have attempted to counter the Axis propaganda.
+Through the efforts of information bureaux and traditional media sources such as newspapers, radio and newsreel films, the Allies have attempted to counter the Axis propaganda.
 The universal principles of liberty, equality and fraternity along with the four freedoms have become the basis of the fight in which the Allied nations are engaged.
-The war on information and propaganda fronts, and the hopes for the future are also founded on cooperation and common purpose of all the democracies.
+The war on information and propaganda fronts, and the hopes for the future, are also founded on co-operation and common purpose of all the democracies.